History of ESPN on ABC: ABC's alignment with the CFA and the Bowl Championship Series

 In 1991, ABC acquired the rights to the CFA from CBS in addition to the B10/P10 and went back to televising several regional games in many timeslots.
 Meanwhile, Notre Dame broke apart from the CFA and signed a deal with NBC for its home games.
 1992 was the first year that ABC made most of its regional games available via pay-per-view (similar to what became known as ESPN GamePlan).
 In 1996, CBS obtained rights to the SEC, Big East, and Army/Navy Game and also added a Conference USA game.
 ABC however, still had rights to the SEC title game.

 In 1998, ABC was awarded the first exclusive Bowl Championship Series television contract beginning with the 1999 series.
-In 2005, the network lost rights to most of the BCS games, including the BCS National Championship Game, to Fox beginning with the 2006-07 series, in a deal worth close to $20 million per game.
+In 2005, ABC lost rights to most of the BCS games, including the BCS National Championship Game, to Fox beginning with the 2006-07 series, in a deal worth close to $20 million per game.
 Although due to a separate arrangement with the Pasadena Tournament of Roses Association, ABC retained the broadcast rights to events in the series that were held at the Rose Bowl stadium, such as the Rose Bowl Game and the 2010 BCS Championship.
 ABC sister network ESPN assumed the BCS rights, including the rights to the Rose Bowl, beginning in 2010.

 Keith Jackson, who was supposed to retire after the 1998 season, stayed with the network until 2005, in which he announced games televised primarily from the West Coast, where he was based; Jackson's last broadcast with the network was the 2006 Rose Bowl.

 In 1999, as Jackson reduced his schedule, ABC began the year with the team of Jackson and Bob Griese intact – albeit not as the lead announcing team, as they almost exclusively handled action from Pac-10 Conference teams; Brent Musburger and Dan Fouts returned, as did the longtime tandem of Brad Nessler and Gary Danielson.
 These assignments were not permanent and many different combinations were used ABC locked its broadcasting teams in mid-season.
 Jackson was teamed with Fouts, Musburger was paired with Danielson, and Nessler with Bob Griese.